Maartyl/subsystems-js/README.md

 - only provides starting and cannot be used to change anything afterwards
 - all subsystems are started 'sequentially'
   - even if some don't depend on each other, they will not be started in 'parallel' (truly asynchronously)
-  - if it bugs you, please feel free to make a pull request
+  - if it bugs you, I am planning on making a promise based variant, with `start :: P deps -> P api`
-    - (all you need is: replace toposort with topotree and changing how is context created and executed)
     - I didn't waste time on it, as I doubt I will ever need it*.
+      - (promises seem cleaner, but are not as widespread, yet, and I wanted to keep this as lightweiht as possible)
       - (* something starting too slowly and this making it significantly faster)

 ## API